DefinitionThis section has been translated automatically.

 The following cannabinoid receptors are known to date:

-- CB2 receptors: CB2 receptors are found mainly on immunocompetent cells of the hematopoietic system, in the intestine, and on osteoblasts and osteoclasts.
+- CB2 receptors: CB2 receptors are mainly found on immunocompetent cells of the hematopoietic system, in the intestine and on osteoblasts and osteoclasts.
 Their activation is also Gi/o-mediated.

 Yangonin from the kava plant (Piper methysticum) and various catechins from the tea plant (Camellia sinensis) also act on CB1 receptors.